jrie/kisslib/README.md

 * CentOS 7 using "kisslib-jessie" and related files (Tested 29.12.2016)
 * openSuse Tumbleweed (Tested 18.01.2017)
 * Sparky linux using "kisslib" binary (Tested 30.12.2016)
-* Ubuntu 16.10 (Yakkety Yak) "kisslib" binary - there are known issues (Tested 18.01.2017)
+* Ubuntu 16.10 (Yakkety Yak) "kisslib" binary, working - there is just a note in "known issues" (Tested 19.01.2017)
 * Arch OS "kisslib" binary (Tested 18.01.2017)
 * your favourite Linux distro here! (please get in touch and I try to test it if it runs on your flavour)